kgdiem/res.ts/README.md

 * None

 # Todo
-* tsc output to js folder
-* Add HTTP options
+* Validate that interface compiles
 * Add flat file options
+* Write to file
 * Wrap up library into a CLI